hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 }
 ```

-<span class="caption">Listing 11: Using the FileStream class defined in .NET to write some text into a file</span>
+<span class="caption">Listing 11: Using the `FileStream` class defined in .NET to write some text into a file.</span>

 Let's break down the code in Listing 11.
 First we need to import types that have a file handle and convert strings into another encoding from .NET.
 So the import statements.